TOPLLab/topllab.github.io/warduino/guide/plugin.md

 ```

 The `program` key within the JSON file specifies the application's entry file that needs to be debugged.
-In this instance, we've opted for the `button` application introduced in [examples](/guide/examples/button).

-Depending on the file extension pointed by the `program` entry, the plugin will load the required WebAssembly compiler and create source mappers accordindly.
+Depending on the file extension pointed by the `program` entry, the plugin will load the required WebAssembly compiler and create source mappers accordingly.

-### Configurating the WARDuino Debugger
+### Configure the Plugin

-Upon [configuring VSCode for WARDuino](#configurating-vscode-to-use-warduino), the next step involves configuring the WARDuino debugger itself to specify the debugging mode for the target application (as specified by the `program` key in the `.vscode/launch.json` file).
-The debugger supprots the following modes for debugging:

-- [Emulator mode](#configuring-warduino-for-debugging-on-a-emulator): Debugging takes place on an emulator, where the WARDuino VM runs the target application locally on the same machine as the plugin.
-  When debugging on a emulator, the plugin connects to the emulator process and applies debug operations on the process as requested by the developer.

-- [Embedded mode](#configuring-warduino-for-debugging-on-a-physical-board): Configure the debugger to debug the target application on a physical board (e.g., ESP32).
-  In this mode, the WARDuino VM is deployed on the physical board and runs the target application.
-  The plugin connects to the physical board and applies debug operations issued by the developer.

-- [Proxy mode](#edward-event-based-out-of-place-debugger-for-warduino): This unique mode enables [event-based out-of-place debugging](/reference/edward/index).
-  Activating this mode is not possible via configuration (although the two other modes can).
-  To activate this mode, start by first enabling `embedded` mode and then switch to event-based out-of-place.
-  The required steps are detailed in [setting up EDWARD](#edward-event-based-out-of-place-debugger-for-warduino).

-To configure the debugger for a specific mode, access the settings for the WARDuino debugger.
+The WARDuino plugin is highly customizable.
-For this you can open the settings of VSCode and search for the WARDuino specific settings by typing "warduino" in the search input area.
+You can access the settings for the WARDuino debugger, by opening the settings window of VS Code and typing "warduino" in the search input area.
-For instance, for VSCode version 1.84.0 on OSX, you can access such settings by:

 1. Clicking on "Code" in the top menu.
 2. From the dropdown, select "Settings".
 Then select "Settings" again from the new dropdown.
 3. In the search input area, type "warduino" to reveal the WARDuino specific configurations.

+#### Configure the Debugger Mode

-Once the WARDuino vscode settings have been opened, you will be able to choose a mode.
+Once the WARDuino vscode settings have been opened, you will be able to choose between two modes of debugging.

-The following two sections elaborate on how to choose a particular mode.
+- **Emulator mode**: Debugging takes place on an emulator, where the WARDuino VM runs the target application locally on the same machine as the plugin.
+  When debugging on a emulator, the plugin connects to the emulator process and applies debug operations on the process as requested by the developer. [-> configure the emulator](#emulator-config)

+- **Embedded mode**: Configure the debugger to debug the target application on a physical board (e.g., ESP32).
+  In this mode, the WARDuino VM is deployed on the physical board and runs the target application.
+  The plugin connects to the physical board and applies debug operations issued by the developer. [-> configure a physical board](#board-config)

+When using the embedded mode, the plugin can also switch to **out-of-place mode**.
+This mode cannot be set through the settings, but is activated during debugging ([-> EDWARD](#edward)).

-### Configuring WARDuino for debugging on a Physical Board
+#### Configure the Plugin for a Physical Board {#board-config}

 To enable debugging on the physical board set the `Warduino: Debug Mode` configuration value to `Embedded`.
 This will cause the Plugin extension to configure the WARDuino debugger to target an application running on a board.